Skip to Main Content

 Designated Osteopathic Residents

-will also have the opportunity to work with our Community-based Osteopathic Faculty in their respective practices, experiencing a diverse array of techniques, styles of treatment, and billing models.
-In addition, there will be incorporation of OPP into Resident Scholarly/QI Projects, as well as collaboration with Touro’s Department of OMM.
+will also have the added opportunity to work with our Community-based Osteopathic Faculty in their respective practices, experiencing a diverse array of techniques, styles of treatment, and billing models.
+In addition, there is incorporation of OPP into Resident Scholarly/QI Projects, journal club, as well as collaboration with Touro’s Department of OMM who visit twice yearly for more in-depth resident and preceptor training.

 A word from our Director of Osteopathic Education:

-- Gary Zane, DO – Director of Osteopathic Education
+-Ashley Rubin, DO MS: Director of Osteopathic Education

 Program Osteopathic Faculty:

-• Ashley Rubin, DO – Associate Director of Osteopathic Education, Core Faculty (FMOB)
+• Ashley Rubin, DO MS – Associate Program Director & Director of Osteopathic Education (FMOB)

 Community Osteopathic Faculty: